 Although the choice of what laptop to purchase or lease is yours, we do have recommendations to make.
 Our list of recommended laptop manufacturers are (in alphabetic order) Apple, Dell, IBM, and Toshiba.
 This list resulted from evaluations conducted by our staff that considered such factors as price, speed, functionality, reliability, service, industry rankings and feedback from other universities requiring laptops.
 Most importantly, these vendors have been "tried and true" with our students in the DU mobile computing environment.

 Can I bring an Apple/Macintosh laptop?

 Maybe, depending on your area of study.
 Some schools like the Daniels College of Business and the Department of Engineering require PCs (or Macs with virtual machine software), while the School of Art requires Macs.
 If you opt for a Mac, you may need to purchase a Windows emulation program like VMware, Parallels, or Bootcamp if you have to run specialized Windows software.
 Please see our Minimum Specification recommendations for more information.

 I already have a laptop, however it is 2 years old.
 Do I have to purchase a new computer to meet DU 's minimum specifications?

 What about International versions of Windows?

 Numerous security problems exist with non-English versions of Windows.
-In order to protect the network community at the University of Denver , we require that all students have the English version of Windows XP Professional (or Vista, 7, 8) installed on their computers.
+In order to protect the network community at the University of Denver , we require that all students have the English version of Windows Vista or above installed on their computers.
 Computers running a version other than the English version of Windows will be denied network access.
 International students can use Microsoft's "Multilingual User Interface Pack (MUI), a set of language specific resource files that can be added to the English version of Windows.
 When installed, MUI allows the user interface language of the operating system to be changed to one of 33 supported languages.
 Both the English version of Windows and MUI are available at the DU Bookstore.

 What about Antivirus?